stilllearningsoumya/acconotate/README.md

 @inproceedings{acconotate,
-  author={Chatterjee, Soumyajit and Singh, Arun and Mitra, Bivas and Chakraborty, Sandip}, booktitle={2023 19th International Conference on Distributed Computing in Smart Systems and the Internet of Things (DCOSS-IoT)}, title={Acconotate: Exploiting Acoustic Changes for Automatic Annotation of Inertial Data}, year={2023}, pages={25-33}, doi={10.1109/DCOSS-IoT58021.2023.00013}}
+  author={Chatterjee, Soumyajit and Singh, Arun and Mitra, Bivas and Chakraborty, Sandip}, booktitle={2023 19th International Conference on Distributed Computing in Smart Systems and the Internet of Things (DCOSS-IoT)}, title={Acconotate: Exploiting Acoustic Changes for Automatic Annotation of Inertial Data at the Source}, year={2023}, pages={25-33}, doi={10.1109/DCOSS-IoT58021.2023.00013}}